-Erica Feinman, Assistant Director, grew up very involved in the southern California Jewish community—from synagogue to BBYO to 14 summers right here at Gindling Hilltop Camp.
+Erica Feinman, Associate Director Alumni and Development, grew up very involved in the southern California Jewish community—from synagogue to BBYO to 14 summers right here at Gindling Hilltop Camp.
 During her time at Hilltop she was a camper, a counselor for almost every age group, CIT Director, and Head Counselor.
 At Cal State Northridge she studied sociology and Jewish studies and then joined the San Diego Hillel team to start her professional career in informal Jewish education.
 She spent three years working with the Jewish community at San Diego State before heading to New York to earn a master’s degree in organizational behavior from NYU.
 After grad school she spent a year as an assistant director at Camp Alonim in Simi Valley.
-Erica is very excited to be back home at WBT Camps and can't wait to sing and Israeli-dance her heart out at each and every Shabbat this summer.
+After 5 years of being an Assistant Director, Erica is now working with camp Alumni and creating a way to stay connected to the camp community even after the camper years are over.
 Email Erica.

 Rabbi David Eshel is Wilshire Boulevard Temple Camps Rabbi.
 Rabbi Eshel first joined our camp community in the summer of 2001 when, returning from his first year of rabbinical school in Israel, he served our camps as a unit head.
 Rabbi Eshel has spent every subsequent summer working with our camps, serving as a Judaic educator and student rabbi.
 He joined the Temple clergy as a full-time Rabbi in the summer of 2006.
 David holds a B.A. in History from UCLA, an M.A. in Jewish Education, as well as ordination from The Hebrew Union College-Jewish Institute of Religion.
 David’s wife, Stephanie, works as a Religious School educator for Temple Israel of Hollywood.
 Email David.